trusted-point/celestia-tools/terraform-modules/datadog/README.md

 # Celestia Terraform Datadog Modules

 Explore the Celestia Terraform Datadog Modules directory, dedicated to providing Terraform modules crafted to streamline the deployment of essential Datadog resources.
-These modules are meticulously designed to empower efficient monitoring and observability across Celestia Data Availability Nodes (Bridge), enhancing your monitoring capabilities and ensuring a seamless experience in overseeing your performance.
+These modules are meticulously designed to empower efficient monitoring and observability across Celestia Data Availability & Consensus Nodes, enhancing your monitoring capabilities and ensuring a seamless experience in overseeing your performance.

 ## ⚙️ Prerequisites